dphfox/wolf/docs/design/06-tables.md

 cool_year := cool_date.year
 ```

-## Numbered data
+## Numbered pairs

-Structs can contain *numbered* data
+Structs can contain *implicitly numbered* data instead.
+Each value is given a
-instead.
-Each value is implicitly given an index based on its position in the
-struct, starting at `1`.
+key based on its position in the struct, starting at `0`.

 Expressions are listed directly, rather than with identifiers.

 ```
 cool_date := { 2015, 05, 15 }